Our rating(4/5)

 To sign up, you have to complete an online contact form and speak with a sales agent, which could be a barrier to some.
 But the Teya team is very eager to give the best quote that may be lower that the publicised fees on the website.
 It would be good if more fees (e.g. refund, chargeback) and contract details were clearly stated on the website.

-It could take a week to get started with a card machine if the application is accepted promptly, but once the card machine is received, it’s extremely fast and easy to get it set up for the first payment.
+It only takes a day or two to get started with a card machine if the application is accepted promptly.
+Once the card machine is received, it’s extremely fast and easy to get it set up for the first payment.

 Customer service